open-cogsci/osdoc/content/contribute/03-develop.md

 def a_function(argument, keyword=None):

 	"""
-	All arguments, keywords, and return values should be documented as shown below.
+	Does something.

 	Arguments:
-	argument	--	this is an argument
+	argument	--	This is an argument.

 	Keyword arguments:
-	keyword		--	this is a keyword (default=None)
+	keyword		--	This is a keyword (default=None)

 	Returns:
-	This function returns some values
+	This function returns some values.
 	"""

 	pass

 def a_simple_function():

-	"""This is a simple doc-string"
+	"""This is a simple doc-string"""

 	pass